yokonut/CSOPESY-MCO1/README.md

 - start_marquee – Starts the marquee animation.
 - stop_marquee  – Stops the marquee animation.
 - set_text      – Accepts a text input and displays it as marquee.
 - set_speed     – Sets marquee refresh speed in milliseconds.
+- set_mode      - Sets mode to ASCII or ScreenSaver
 -  exit          – Terminates the program.
 -----------------------------------------